CoderDojo-Content/Intermediate-Wearables/en/README.md

+{% callout %}<b>Photosensitive Seizure Warning:</b>This project involves bright flashing lights!
+It may not be suitable if there are sufferers of epilepsy present.
+{% endcallout %}

 1. Download and install the Arduino IDE from https://www.arduino.cc/en/main/software.
 Once installed, open the application.
 There a few extra things needed to make it work for this project.
 2. Open the **Preferences** from the **Arduino** menu.
 In the **Additional Board Manager URLs** box, paste the following and click OK.
    ```